 On Thursday, November 12, 1964, Joseph and 41 other contestants graced the Lyceum Ballroom in London as they competed for the coveted title of Miss World.
 Joseph, then 22 years old, advanced to the Final 16 but failed to reach the Final 7.
 Ann Sidney of the United Kingdom eventually claimed the crown.

 Although Miss Universe is often regarded as the most popular international beauty contest, Miss World, which began in 1951 and is based in the UK, also has a storied history and prestige.
 Indian actress and singer Priyanka Chopra, twice listed by Forbes Magazine as one of the World’s 100 Most Powerful Women, was crowned Miss World in 2000.
-Jamaica, the only island in the English-speaking Caribbean to boast a Miss World winner, captured the title three times: Carole Joan Crawford (1963), Cindy Breakspeare (1976) and Lisa Hanna (1993).
+Jamaica, one of three islands in the English-speaking Caribbean to boast a Miss World winner, has captured the title four times: Carole Joan Crawford (1963), Cindy Breakspeare (1976), Lisa Hanna (1993) and Toni-Ann Singh (2019).
 Breakspeare drew additional publicity for her relationship with reggae legend Bob Marley, a union that produced their son Damian “Junior Gong” Marley, also a reggae artist.

 The story of how Joseph came to represent Montserrat in the competition is interesting.
 She was already residing in England and working as a model when she was approached about entering the contest.
 The only country she could logically represent was her native Montserrat, even though she left at a young age.
 There is no rule stating that a Miss World contestant has to have won a previous pageant representing her country.
 As long as she provides proof of her birthplace, meets the age requirement and is unmarried, she qualifies.